 This capacity the individual has to influence the surrounding reality, the revolutions of the artistic -isms, the questioning of the limits of creation, the free exploration of reality, and the rupture with the traditional meanings of art, were the ingredients of the movement Fluxus in the early 1960s.
-Marcel Duchamp, ideologue of the concept of artistic absurdity, and Joseph Beuys, the total artist, incarnated the disappearance of the border between art and life.
-They used doubt, conflict, everyday objects, and questioning, to illuminate one new way of seeing / existing in art.
+Marcel Duchamp, an ideologue of the concept of artistic absurdity, and Joseph Beuys, the total artist, incarnated the disappearance of the border between art and life.
+They used to doubt, conflict, everyday objects, and questioning, to illuminate one new way of seeing/existing in the art.

 Beuys, influenced by Idealism and North-European Romanticism, stated that "the authentic work of art lies in transforming the consciousness of the spectator in order to activate reality and thought."